Skip to content

 Tony Powers was elected to the Decatur City Commission in 2015, capping decades of service to the community leading a variety of initiatives and boards addressing education, growth, and environmental conservation — experiences he now shares with us as chair of the Legacy Decatur board.
 A native of Decatur who grew up in Oakhurst, he now resides in the Great Lakes neighborhood with his wife Leisa.
 They have two daughters.

-Meredith Struby Board Vice Chair
+Laurie Schwartz Board Vice Chair

 Peggy Merriss Board Treasurer